jhoynerk/ruby_backend_developer_test/README.md

 This repo hosts the skeleton of a tested rails API.
 It's meant to be completed by candidates as a leveling test.

+## How to complete the test
+- Fork and clone the repo
+- Complete the assigments
+- Make sure the automated tests give the green light
+- Commit and push

 ## Human requirements